Last Updated on December 11, 2024 by Martina McKeough

 These cedar shoe trees designed for boots are a great example of a simple device that can help to fix creasing.
 Plus they can be used again and again so they are a great investment.

-If you can’t afford a shoe tree then another alternative is to stuff your boots with some socks or paper until they are worn again.
+If you can’t afford a shoe tree to help with leather creases then another alternative is to stuff your boots with some socks or paper until they are worn again.

 Doc Martens Crease Protector – Wear Thicker Socks